Sarah Hamilton, PGDip (Psych), MBACP (Accred)

 48 Redlands Road

 I am a fully Accredited Member of BACP with a Masters-level diploma in psychotherapy, and over 20 years' experience of mindfulness practice.
-I offer both short-term counselling for those who want to work through a specific issue, and long-term psychotherapy for more pervasive or deep-rooted problems.
-I work with adults and teenagers from age 16 upwards at clinics in central London (Harley Street) and central Reading (near the University).
+I offer both short-term counselling and long-term psychotherapy, working with adults and teenagers from age 16 upwards at clinics in central London (Harley Street) and central Reading (near the University).

 How I work